Updated: Jun 1

 Also known as "aplacental viviparity" or "yolk sac viviparity"

 ōvum "egg" + vividus "to live" (Latin) + perə (Proto-European) "to bring forth"

-In oviviviparous reproduction, the egg hatches internally and the young sharks are nourished by a yolk sac whilst inside the mother.
-This is known as "lecithotrophy" (Greek - lecithin "the fat found in egg yolk" + trophos "feeder").
-This means there is limited input from the mother after she has produced the eggs.
-(Abel & Grubbs, 2020, Ebert et al, 2021).
+In ovoviviparous reproduction, the egg hatches internally and then the young are nourished in different ways, depending on the species.
+In some sharks, the embryos simply continue to absorb yolk.
+This is known as "lecithotrophy" (Greek - lecithin "the fat found in egg yolk" + trophos "feeder") (Abel & Grubbs, 2020; Ebert et al, 2021).

 The benefit of ovovivipary is that the pups are protected inside the female for a longer period compared to ovipary and the cost to the mother is still relatively low compared to vivipary (Ebert et al, 2021).

 vividus (Latin) "to live" + perə (Proto-European) "to bring forth"

 Finally, around 18% of sharks give birth to live young which must be nourished by connection directly to the mother after thay have absorbed their egg yolk.
 Mostly belonging to the Order Carcharhiniformes (ground sharks), these species include the bull shark (Carcharius leucas), weasel sharks (Family Hemigalaidae) and the hammerheads (Family Sphyrnidae), but placental viviparity can also be found in the Orectolobiformes (carpet sharks) (Ebert et al, 2021).